openversity/openversity.github.io/docs/rust/ownership.md

     ```

 ---
-## References and race condtions
+## Reference and race conditions
+* Rust assures no race conditions

-* We can have only one mutable reference in the given scope.
+* There can be only one mutable reference in a given scope.
     ```rust
     {
         let msg = String::from("WELCOME");